Transmission Planning

 U.S. Department of Energy Studies

-The U.S. DOE has requested that states support several major transmission studies, including the Atlantic Offshore Wind Transmission Study, West Coast Offshore Wind Study, and the National Transmission Planning Study.
-Maine GEO staff are supporting this work via DOE’s Technical Review Committee and Advisory Committee to assist in the preparation, review, and editing of these studies, and have engaged in numerous technical meetings and webinars.
+The U.S. DOE requested that states support several major transmission studies which have already been completed, including the Atlantic Offshore Wind Transmission Study, West Coast Offshore Wind Study, and the National Transmission Planning Study.
+GEO staff supported this work via DOE’s Technical Review Committee and Advisory Committee and engaged in numerous technical meetings and webinars.

 Questions?